Holderness, New Hampshire, United States of America: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

 In addition to day-to-day footwear, you should bring snow boots.
-For travel to Holderness, a great option is these boots:
+For travel to Holderness, we suggest these boots:

 Waterproof jacket that can be used in snow